 Brandeis University is committed to providing reasonable accommodations for qualified individuals with disabilities and to the protection and equal treatment of pregnant students and students with pregnancy-related conditions.
 Students requiring reasonable accommodations based on a documented disability or pregnancy-related conditions may be entitled to an extension to any time limits in the Heller Ph.D.
 Program.
 Students who believe they may require a disability accommodation should contact Student Accessibility Support (SAS) (access@brandeis.edu; 781-736-3470) who will consult with the student and conduct an individualized assessment to determine whether and what accommodations may be necessary.
-Students who need accommodations due to pregnancy or pregnancy-related conditions should contact the Office of Equal Opportunity (OEO) (oeo@brandeis.edu; 781-736-4806) who will consult with the student and conduct an individualized assessment to determine whether and what accommodations may be necessary.
+Pregnancy accommodation requests may go through Student Accessibility Support or the Office of Equal Opportunity, or both offices may be involved, depending on the nature of the request.
+Please contact access@brandeis.edu or oeo@brandeis.edu to start a conversation.